jaminzzhang/MZNavTab/README.md

 How to use
 ------------------

-The simplest way to use MZNavTab is creating a instance of `MZTabViewController` with initialization `- (instancetype)initWithTabBarItems:(NSArray *)tabBarItems itemViewControllers:(NSArray *)itemViewControllers`:
+The simplest way to use MZNavTab is creating an instance of class `MZTabViewController` with initialization `- (instancetype)initWithTabBarItems:(NSArray *)tabBarItems itemViewControllers:(NSArray *)itemViewControllers`:

 ```objc